SEAWATER FOR OVER 200,000 SWIMMING POOLS OF

 2) The environmental impact must be minimal, almost zero, invisible: along secondary roads, edges of canals, industrial and logistic areas, etc.

 3) The final Marinduct network would never be widespread everywhere, door to door.

 4) If the decentralized Marinduct network is successful, and after a progression, the final phase it may have underground terminal branches door-to-door distribution routes.
 But this would be unlikely and also very expensive.

 5) Never ever Marinduct pipes (above ground) throughout the city, everywhere.

 6) For example: a terminal of a marinduct - that is where tank-trucks refuel with seawater - can be located underground, for example under a parking.
 And in the meantime the parking lot can be used, because the underground cisterns would be modular, as seen in the project, that is build little by little.

 7) The goal is only to reduce the use of fresh water to supply swimming pools by using the seawater during the drought.
 If the initiative is successful, that is, if all this is pleasing to the people.
 But if you go from Step 1 to Step 2, it means "Deep Blue" works.

 Long Beach, Los Angeles.

-Over time, sea water could also be used for urban fire fighting system, thalassotherapy (spa), and water funs; see for example on the Systemic Habitats website the following projects by Michele Leonardi architect, all based on the use of seawater: “Stairs in the Water”, “The Roller Coaster of Stairs”, “The Pensile Pools”, “The Great Thermal Baths”.
+Over time, seawater could also be used for urban firefighting systems, thalassotherapy (spa), and water funs; see for example on the Systemic Habitats website the following projects by architect Michele Leonardi, all based on the use of seawater: “Stairs in the Water”, “The Roller Coaster of Stairs”, “The Pensile Pools”, “The Great Thermal Baths”.

 "Stairs in the Water" by Michele Leonardi architect, a water fun.